moh3a/reglini/README.md

 ## Todo

-- order create: error -> invalid signature || missing version
+- multi-product order
 - refactor and deal with performace and bad first time code!!!
+- enable RLS in supabase

 ## Prerequisites